 CPAP machines: Tips for avoiding 10 common problems

-CPAP is an important treatment for obstructive sleep apnea, but it's not without its frustrations.
+CPAP is an important treatment for obstructive sleep apnea, but it may be frustrating at first.
 Learn how to avoid uncomfortable masks and other common CPAP problems.By Mayo Clinic Staff

 1. The wrong size or style CPAP mask

-- Many mask styles are available.
-A range of CPAP masks are available.
+Try a different mask.
+A range of CPAP masks is available.
 For example, some feature full face masks that cover your mouth and nose, with straps that stretch across your forehead and cheeks.
-These may make some people feel claustrophobic, but they work well at providing a stable fit if you move around a lot in your sleep.
-Other masks feature nasal pillows that fit under your nose and straps that cover less of your face.
-These can feel less cumbersome.
-And they may work well if you wear glasses or read with the mask on, because some nasal pillow systems obstruct vision less than do full face masks.
-However, they may not work if you move around a lot in your sleep or sleep on your side.
+These may make some people feel claustrophobic, but they work well if you prefer to breathe through your mouth during sleep.
+They also provide a stable fit if you move around a lot in your sleep.

-- Pay attention to size.
+Pay attention to size.
 Most masks come in different sizes.
 Just because you're a certain size in one mask doesn't mean you'll be the same size in another.
 CPAP masks are usually adjustable.

 3. Difficulty tolerating forced air